 Can you make this without the egg or with an egg substitute?

-I only tested this recipe using the 1 egg, so I cannot recommend any egg substitutes.
+I only tested this recipe using one egg, so I cannot recommend any egg substitutes.

-This can happen due to a number of factors: your oven temperature is off, it wasn't baked long enough, too much baking soda was added by mistake.
+This can happen due to several factors: your oven temperature is off, it wasn’t baked long enough, or too much baking soda was added by mistake.

 Do I have to sift the powdered sugar for the cream cheese frosting?